javajawa/elems.js/README.md

 and treated as a list of parameters (to maximum depth of 3).
 This allows you to avoid intermediate representations of various other params.

+Note that we can not just for `items.map(li)`, as this will call `li` with two parameters, the second one being the numeric index.
+Numbers are not a valid parameter type, and will cause an error to be thrown.

 ```js
 import { elemGenerator } from '../elems.js';